Kathy Smith (American politician): 2015-2016 election

-Election Run, 2019–2020
+2019–2020 election

 Smith ran for re-election and a second term in 2019.
 Her platform emphasized funding education, protecting the local environment, improving transportation and reducing commute times, and meeting the needs of a diverse Fairfax population.

 In a 2019 interview, Smith pointed out that "Our county government employees, county first responders, caregivers in the healthcare and education industries cannot live in the communities that they serve, protect, help, and educate.
 Our workers should have the opportunity to live in the area that they spend the most time in."

 Her run for re-election was endorsed by several local organizations and unions.

 Ultimately, Smith won 62.85% of the vote, while her opponent, Republican Srilekha Palle, gained 36.88%.
 This victory was part of a larger Democratic win that secured several legislative majorities across Virginia.